VictorCMiraldo/lw2019-generics-workshop/presentation/slides.md

 \pause

-Meet the regular datatypes we will use today:
+Meet the first datatypes we will use today:
 \emacsonly{LW2019/Types/Regular.hs}

 ## Datatype Building Blocks: Standardizing